A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Super-speedy ramen

-Head to Tonkotsu for delicious ramen served in a flash.
+Head to Tonkotsu in the arches next to Battersea Power Station for delicious ramen served in a flash.
 This modern place has large windows so you can enjoy the view, and rustic furniture.
-This ramen is cooked up in just 32 seconds for the ideal texture, served with various broths and loads of sides to choose from.
+The ramen is cooked up in just 32 seconds for the ideal texture, and served with various broths and loads of sides to choose from.

 Noci